PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

   * product addition and removal (:ref:`ecommerceAddToCart<jtc-api-ecommerceAddToCart>` and :ref:`ecommerceRemoveFromCart<jtc-api-ecommerceRemoveFromCart>`)

 Cart update allows us to synchronize longer living cart session (containing previously selected products) with short living visitor session.
 This command is optional but recommended.
-It should be used once per page (immidiately after loading).
+It should be used once per page (immediately after loading).

 Example: